colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 ### MinHash Algorithm

 Shuffling the rows of the data matrix can be infeasible if the matrix is large.
-In the Spotify example we would have to shuffle 271 million rows for each iteration of the algorithm.
+In the Spotify example, we would have to shuffle 271 million rows for each iteration of the algorithm.
 So while the algorithm works conceptually, it is not that useful in practice.

 Instead of explicitly shuffling the rows, what we can instead do is *implicitly* shuffle the rows by mapping each row index to some unique integer.
 There are special functions called hash functions that can do exactly that.
 They map each unique input to some unique output (usually in the same range).